Supreme-Ed/brick-breaker-2p/README.md

 # Brick Breaker 2P

-A two-player version of the classic Brick Breaker game with enhanced features and touch screen controls.
+A two-player version of the classic Brick Breaker game with enhanced features and touch screen controls, now featuring physics powered by Matter.js!

 ## Features